JanithT-Lboro/LearningML/NeuralNetwork/README.md

 I was able to reach a loss of 0.06 using a learning rate of 0.01 over just 200 iterations.
 ![lossgraph](https://github.com/JanThan/LearningML/blob/master/NeuralNetwork/images/NN_with_hidden_cost.png)
 ## Neural Network (One Hidden Layer) - slightly neater implementation
 See [Link](https://github.com/JanThan/LearningML/blob/master/NeuralNetwork/NN_4_alt.py) for a slightly altered implementation of the previous.
-It has the advantage of being more flexible to use for different purposes and overall easier to read and understand.
+It has the advantage of being more flexible to use for different purposes and overall easier to read and understand, whilst being similar in performance to previous.